Sonnet to an Asshole

-The Idol—Sonnet to an Asshole (L’Idole—Sonnet du trou du cul) is a poem written by Arthur Rimbaud and Paul Verlaine in 1871.
-The sonnet is both a celebration of the human anus and a parody of the fetishization of the female body by Albert Mérat and other Parnassian poets.
-It pushed the limits "not only of acceptable poetic and social behavior, but of French verse in its formal intelligibility too."
+The Idol — Sonnet of the Asshole (L’Idole — Sonnet du trou du cul) is a sonnet in alexandrines written by Paul Verlaine and Arthur Rimbaud in Paris in 1871.
+It is both a celebration of the human anus and a parody of the fetishisation of the female body by Albert Mérat (within his collection L'Idole) and other Parnassian poets.
+The poem pushed the limits "not only of acceptable poetic and social behavior, but of French verse in its formal intelligibility too."

-Rimbaud and Verlaine were lovers, regarded by scholars as the first openly gay couple in modern literary history.
-Verlaine composed the sonnet's first eight lines and Rimbaud wrote the last six.
-The poem was published in the Album Zutique.
+From 1871 through 1873, Rimbaud and Verlaine engaged in a tempestuous sexual and romantic relationship, the latter committing infidelity against his wife Mathilde Mauté.
+They are regarded by scholars as the first openly homosexual couple in modern literary history.
+Verlaine composed the sonnet's quatrains and Rimbaud wrote the tercets, with both poets pastiching the style of the other.
+The poem was written into the Album zutique and later collected in Verlaine's privately printed volume Hombres.